top of page

 Sketch from the 13 November 1927 Inquirer.

 The 61 x 162 foot structure, occupied solely by Otis Elevator, would fill the block between Ralston and Buttonwood Streets.
 The basement and first floor were workrooms and storage; the second floor general offices; and the third floor executive offices.
 The facing is light-colored brick and the base and cornices are of Indiana limestone.
 Total cost: $275,000.
 A nice looking addition to the neighborhood!
+Otis sold the building to the Franklin Town Development Corporation in 1974 and moved into a new addition to the University City Science Center at 3624 Market Street.

 1974 -- Ten new replacement homes on the 500 block of North 20th Street completed, with parking for each.
 These houses were the result of negotiations between the Franklin Town Development Corporation (FTDC), the City , and the families to be displaced by the project.
 These are 501 through 519 North 20th Street.
-The five homes on 20th Street and five on 19th Street between Buttonwood and Nectarine were originally condemned, but spared and remodeled for use as replacement housing, as FTDC realized it would be cheaper to move the neighbors into remodeled houses rather than new ones.
+The five homes on 20th Street and five on 19th Street between Buttonwood and Nectarine were originally condemned, but spared and remodeled for use as replacement housing, as FTDC realized it would be cheaper to move the neighbors into remodeled houses rather than build new ones.

 1975 -- Korman Suites at former Preston Retreat site between 20th and 21st and Hamilton and Nectarine Street are completed.
 This is now the north tower of City View Condominiums